2026 Vendor Ranking

 Trade-off

 Freelancers are flexible and cheap but carry continuity and governance risk.
-Uvik Software provides vetted senior engineers, GDPR- and ISO 27001-aligned practices, and a managed 30-day replacement path, which matters when the work touches payment and customer data.
+Uvik Software provides vetted senior engineers, security requirements scoped during procurement, and a managed replacement path, which matters when the work touches payment and customer data.

 vs Commerce platform agencies